 In closing I take this opportunity to wish you - on behalf of Di and I - all Christmas Greetings and a safe and happy New Year.

-Ken Coventry OAM, JP.

-Chairman, SA Branch.
+Ken Coventry OAM, JP Branch Chairman AGM FOR THE ORDER OF AUSTRALIA ASSOCIATION (SA BRANCH) Saturday 16th February 2019, 10.00am.
+Proposal for Morning Tea followed by optional lunch at a nearby venue.
+Venue to be con rmed and will be advised by email.